 “I think I’ll forgo the pleasure.”
 Kate performed a tiny shrug.
 “I require dance lessons before I start attending anything but country balls.”

-“That sounds reasonable,” Lord Beaufort said, but tilted his head to Jane.
+“That sounds reasonable,” Earl Beaufort said, but tilted his head to Jane.
 “Are you agreeable, my dear?”